-The City expects to be complete with the overall QZ Project in September/October 2023.
-Establishment of the “Quiet Zone” is expected to occur in early 2024.
+The City expects to be complete with the overall QZ Project in early 2024.
+Establishment of the “Quiet Zone” is expected to occur in Spring/Summer 2024.

 The Road Repair and Accountability Act of 2017 (“SB 1”), signed into law on April 28, 2017, established the Trade Corridor Enhancement Account to fund corridor-based freight projects nominated by local agencies and the state.
 Implementing legislation was enacted with the approval of SB 103 on July 21, 2017 which directs the California Transportation Commission (“CTC”) to allocate the Trade Corridor Enhancement Program (“TCEP”) funds and the federal National Highway Freight Program funds to infrastructure improvements along corridors that have a high volume of freight movement.